‘Evolution of plants; part two, The Bryophytes’…….Sounds almost like something out of Doctor Who….and in some ways it is that weird.

 When the sporophyte has developed the bump at the top is called a capsule, in the case of the mosses it can be quite microscopically complex and indeed beautiful, whereas in the case of the liverworts it is much more simple, just a spherical case.
 Inside the capsule the spores are produced.
 This involves a process which is known as meiosis and the spores end up with just a single set of chromosomes, ie they are now haploid.

 The spores get released from the capsule and get blown about by the wind, most will perish but some if they are lucky will land in a damp place and will germinate and develop into the next gametophyte generation and the the whole process that I have just described starts all over again.
+This next photo is of the more primitive group the Liverworts and it shows the green flat gametophyte generation growing over the rock.
+What shows up quite nicely is the sporophyte generation which is the white stalk with the black capsule on top.
+It is quite unusual to come across this, you do not see this that often.

 It may all sound a bit hit and miss but obviously it works as these plants have been around for millions of years, and it involves what is known as ‘Alternation of Generation’ Gametophyte generation, gives rise to Sporophyte generation which then produces the next Gametophyte generation and so on and so on.